pchinjr/cage-socket-arc/README.md

 ✓ Deploy Skipped 1 file (already up to date)
 ✓ Success!
 Deployed static assets from public/
 ```
 You will need the `WS:` url to update `src/http/get-index/get-websocket-url.js` with the proper WebSocket endpoint for `staging` and `production`.
+You can choose to either hardcode it in this file or set it as an environment variable in `.arc-env`.
+See `arc-env-example` for how to set the key value pair.
+Just make sure to rename it to `.arc-env` and don't commit it to GitHub.

 To deploy to production, run `arc deploy production`.